Canadian Olympic Committee: History

 In April 2002, the organization was once again renamed the Canadian Olympic Committee, bringing it in line with most other NOCs and making the acronym the same in English and French.

 On May 29, 2009, the COC and Barbados Olympic Association signed a memorandum of understanding for co-operation between both bodies.
 Under the deal, the president of the Canadian Olympic Committee remarked that "Signing this Memorandum of Understanding helps us work even more closely with our colleagues in Barbados to improve sport development for both Barbadian and Canadian athletes and coaches".
+Prior to the 2010 Winter Olympics, hosted in Vancouver, the COC, Canadian Paralympic Committee, and Sport Canada launched the Own the Podium program.

 The deal covers a pledge of both national Olympic committees to develop stronger partnerships between sport federations of Canada and Barbados with athlete development an area of focus.
 This includes the free exchange of coaches, officials, trainers, judges, experts and scientists for participation in seminars, courses and counselling.

 In December 2014, the COC partnered with Egale Canada and the international You Can Play foundation, announcing a program to combat homophobia in sport by addressing LGBT issues as part of its mandate.

+In the 2026 Winter Olympics, Canadian athletes did not win a gold medal through the first eight days of competition, the longest span without one since 1988, attracting increasing national consternation and discussions over funding for high-performance sports.
+As part of the 2026 spring economic statement, Mark Carney's government announced more than $750 million in sports-related funding in response to a decline in investment.